Indian student murdered in Salford street attack

 "We are investigating every possible aspect and we are in the early stages of the investigation, but we are not ruling anything out."

-The force has increased patrols in the area and officers from Greater Manchester Police's major incident team are working alongside neighbourhood officers investigating the shooting.'Be courageous'
+The force has increased patrols in the area and officers from Greater Manchester Police's major incident team are working alongside neighbourhood officers investigating the shooting.

 Mr Mulligan extended "deepest sympathies" to Mr Bidve's family and friends.